Updated 22 April 2026

 Solar Panel Grants in Wales: Let's Be Honest About What's Available

-But that doesn't mean there's no financial help.
-Between 0% VAT, the Smart Export Guarantee, and some routes through ECO4, there's still real money available — and the overall financial case for solar in Wales is genuinely good.
+For everyone else, there's 0% VAT, the Smart Export Guarantee, and some routes through ECO4.
+The overall financial case for solar in Wales is genuinely good.
+Here's exactly what's available.

 The Biggest Saving: 0% VAT